Merlin-Taylor/node-pack-zip/README.md

 It was mainly designed to help deploy nodejs packages in AWS lambdas.

-The .zip file will contain
+The .zip file will contain by default
 - All files not in `node_modules`
 - All files in `node_modules` that are part of a package listed in the `dependencies` field of your `package.json` and all their transitives dependencies
-- Files may be excluded by adding glob patterns to `.packignore`

 ## Installation